TnmSpiroct/Exoprosopa/README.md

   Thankyou for playing this mod!<br>
   You can contributes maps or give suggestions on Exoprosopa Server!<br><br>

-  V0.615 TnmSpiroct
+  V0.62 TnmSpiroct

-  - Smoother Progression
-  - Terraformic Basin Nerf
+  - Tech Tree Unit Rework